calidion/aex/README.md

 ## Global middlewares

-Global middlewares are effective allover the http request process.
+Global middlewares are effective all over the http request process.

-It can be added by `aex.use` function.
+They can be added by `aex.use` function.

 ```ts
 aex.use(async (req, res) => {